What Is The Empty Chair Technique In Gestalt Therapy For Mental Health?

 Why therapists might use the empty chair technique

-Your therapist may choose this treatment technique for several reasons, including the following.
+Your therapist may choose the empty chair technique for several reasons, including the following.

 Helping you identify your feelings